In Defence of Rigorous Subjectivity

 6 In his little masterpiece, “The Problem of Pure Consciousness” (1990), Forman has made an excellent case for the possibility of an entirely “pure consciousness” and he seems to have refuted effectively the various arguments Katz (1972) and others have brought in to argue the opposite.

-7 This is not to say that there have not been fierce philosophical disputes during India's long history, especially during the middle ages, but one does not find them in the older scriptures, like the Vedas and the older Upanishads.
+7 This is not to say that there have not been fierce philosophical disputes during India's long history, especially during the middle ages, but one does not find them in older scriptures like the Vedas and the older Upanishads.
 In modern folktales acrimonious debates are systematically scoffed at: uneducated but pure at heart little girls typically outwit pedantic and arrogant scholars, or show that simple faith is more powerful than scholarship.
 Here is a cute example of the latter.

 —— (1995), The Secret of the Veda, Pondicherry: Sri Aurobindo Ashram.

 Cornelissen, Matthijs (2001),Introducing Indian Psychology: the Basics, paper presented at the National Seminar on Psychology in India, Kollam, Kerala; accessed on 20-12-2006 at http://ipi.org.in/texts/matthijs/mc-kollam-2001-introindpsybasics.php.

 Dalal.
 A.S.
 (2001) “Reversal of consciousness: Thoughts on the psychology of the new birth” in Matthijs Cornelissen (Ed.)
 Consciousnesness and Its transformation.
 Pondicherry: SAICE.